revolsys/ca.bc.gov.open.cpf/src/site/markdown/install.md

 ### Requirements

 The CPF requires a database to store the CPF configuration, Job requests and Job results.
 The following databases are currently supported.

-* PostgreSQL 9.1+
+* PostgreSQL 11.5+
-* Oracle 10g, 11g, or 12c
+* Oracle 12c+

+**NOTE:** Older versions may work but haven't been recently tested.

 A developer may also require additional databases for use by their plug-in.
 They must deliver all required SQL scripts and instructions on how to install these databases.